SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 shutdowns.
 They started to be a regular thing in the 90s, with Republican hysteria over Clinton, and have never left.

-The usual rules of social media apply:
+The usual rules of engagement for social media apply:
 - You probably don't want to touch X/Twitter.
 - Under _no circumstances_ should you read the replies.
 I looked (briefly), so you don't have to.
-They're mostly along the lines of "fake news", "lying media", "shutdowns are good", and outright denial of the data as is now traditional among Republicans.
-(I was alive during this interval, and can personally confirm the data from direct experience.)
+They're mostly along the lines of "fake news", "lying media", "shutdowns are good", and outright denial of the data, as is now traditional among Republicans.
+(I was alive during this time interval, and can personally confirm the data from direct experience.
+  As if anyone could really doubt it in the first place.)

 <a href="https://twitter.com/SteveRattner/status/1770110205637882291"><img src="{{ site.baseurl }}/images/2024-03-21-springtime-for-shutdowns-rattner-1.jpg" width="550" height="901" alt="Rattner @ Twitter: Partisanship of House, Senate, and Presidency during shutdowns" title="Rattner @ Twitter: Partisanship of House, Senate, and Presidency during shutdowns" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

 <img src="{{ site.baseurl }}/images/2024-03-21-springtime-for-shutdowns-data.jpg" width="400" height="244" alt="Rattner's data on government branch partisanship for 30 years of shutdowns" title="Rattner's data on government branch partisanship for 30 years of shutdowns" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Hey, that's some data, right there!
+Applied statistician voice: Hey, that's some _data_, right there!

-We've got 30 years of data on the partisanship of each branch of the US government during a shutdown, summarized in the table shown here.
+We've got 30 years of data on the partisanship of each branch of the US government during a shutdown, summarized in a nice neat table, shown here.

-Can we make something of those data?
+Can we make anything of that?

 Why, yes.
 Yes, we can.

 And will.

 ## Some Slightly Objective Thinking About the Data

 The obvious conclusion being invited here is that shutdowns are associated with Republican dominance, particularly in the House.
 The House part is understandable, given the constitutional specification.
-But should we believe the bias here that accuses Republicans of having shutdowns as part of their brand?
+But should we believe the bias here that accuses Republicans of having shutdowns as part of the Republican brand?

 There are, as always, 2 questions:
 1. _Statistical Significance:_ Is the effect real, i.e., will it reproduce in the future?